-Any move to take away their police functions, including their authority to arrest, will undermine the ability of the City to provide the full range of essential services needed.
-As many studies of Community Policing have shown, the immediate and appropriate response of authorities is important in preventing major crime and deterring potential criminals.
+Any move to take away their police functions including their authority to arrest, will undermine the ability of the City to provide the full range of essential services needed.
+As many studies of Community Policing have shown, the immediate and appropriate response of authorities is the best way of preventing major crime and deterring potential criminals.